-Publishing House "Baltija Publishing" advocates adherence to the principles of ethics and integrity of science, which is why it has chosen Unicheck (https://unicheck.com/), a reliable partner in ensuring the scientific publications quality.
+Publishing House "Baltija Publishing" advocates adherence to the principles of ethics and integrity of science, which is why it has chosen developed by the Polish company Plagiat, a reliable partner in ensuring the scientific publications quality.
+The articles are checked for plagiarism using the software StrikePlagiarism.com.

 Besides software, manuscripts are additionally tested using the powerful Similarity Check service initiated by the PILA publishers association and embedded in CrossRef international scientific and research information register.
 This service is developed for publishers to prevent scientific and professional plagiarism; it consists of Similarity Check and the iThenticate tool, which compares the author's work with the database contents and shows similarities or similar text for further review of the academic paper.